Office-to-Apartment Conversion: Are They Right for Your Building?

 An office-to-apartment conversion cost is significantly less than developing a property from scratch.
 In fact, when you’re converting an office building into an apartment, you can hang onto large portions of your previous building.
 Elements like a building’s foundation, support structures, and facade might remain largely untouched.
 This allows you to save money on some of the most expensive parts of a building.

-Compared to constructing a building from scratch, a conversion will allow you to use fewer materials.
+Compared to building a building from scratch, a conversion will let you use fewer materials.
 As a result, you’ll save money and reduce greenhouse gas emissions, because you’ll have to transport fewer materials to the build site.

 So, an office conversion won’t just be good for your wallet.
 It’ll benefit the planet, as well.